zenhack/mule/doc/comparison-to-other-languages.md

   to do things that in other MLs have dedicated syntactic sugar (like Haskell's do-notation), or require external preprocessors (like OCaml's PPX).
-This will be like Template Haskell in some ways, but should be more ergonmic, and macros will not have the ability to do arbitrary IO.
+This will be like Template Haskell in some ways, but should be more ergonomic, and macros will not have the ability to do arbitrary IO.
 They will be subject to the same safety constraints as the rest of the language.
 * Mule does not have type classes, or any other kind of implicit